ShipEngine/connect-website/cli.md

 We normally run your app through our end-to-end test suite to confirm that it functions correctly before publishing it.
 You can skip the tests using this option.

 ##### `--watch`
 Publishing can take a minute or two.
 Use this option to show a progress indicator and a confirmation of whether the app was published successfully or failed.
-If you don't use the `--watch` option, then you can run the `shipengine info` command to check the status of your app deployment.
+If you don't use the `--watch` option, then you can run the `connect info` command to check the status of your app deployment.

 View App Info